Kashmiris: Geographic distribution

 There are about 6.8 million speakers of Kashmiri and related dialects in Jammu and Kashmir and amongst the Kashmiri diaspora in other states of India.
-Most Kashmiris are located in the Kashmir Valley, Chenab Valley and other areas of Jammu and Kashmir.
-In the Kashmir valley, they form an absolute majority with a slight majority in the Chenab Valley region.
+Most Kashmiris are located in the Kashmir Valley and other areas of Jammu and Kashmir.
+In the Kashmir Valley, they form a majority.

 Kashmiri is spoken by roughly five per cent of Azad Kashmir's population.
 According to the 1998 Pakistan Census, there were 132,450 Kashmiri speakers in Azad Kashmir.
 Native speakers of the language were dispersed in "pockets" throughout Azad Kashmir, particularly in the districts of Muzaffarabad (15%), Neelam (20%) and Hattian (15%), with very small minorities in Haveli (5%) and Bagh (2%).
 The Kashmiri spoken in Muzaffarabad is distinct from, although still intelligible with, the Kashmiri of the Neelam Valley to the north.
 In Neelam Valley, Kashmiri is the second most widely spoken language and the majority language in at least a dozen or so villages, where in about half of these, it is the sole mother tongue.
 The Kashmiri dialect of Neelam is closer to the variety spoken in northern Kashmir Valley, particularly Kupwara.
 At the 2017 Census of Pakistan, as many as 350,000 people declared their first language to be Kashmiri.

 A process of language shift is observable among Kashmiri-speakers in Azad Kashmir according to linguist Tariq Rahman, as they gradually adopt local dialects such as Pahari-Pothwari, Hindko or move towards the lingua franca Urdu.
 This has resulted in these languages being used more than Kashmiri.
 There have been calls for the promotion of Kashmiri at an official level; in 1983, a Kashmiri Language Committee was set up by the government to patronise Kashmiri and impart it in school-level education.
 However, the limited attempts at introducing the language have not been successful, and it is Urdu, rather than Kashmiri, that Kashmiri Muslims have seen as their identity symbol.
 Rahman notes that efforts to organise a Kashmiri language movement have been challenged by the scattered nature of the Kashmiri-speaking community in Azad Kashmir.